 The weekend was filled with friendship, fun and business.

-The 2018 Annual General Meeting was held the weekend of March 24-25 at the Saskatoon Inn.
-Throughout the weekend, the member and leader delegates were asked to vote on a number of decisions.
+The 2023 Annual General Meeting was held the weekend of March 18-19 at the Delta Hotels by Marriott Saskatoon Downtown.
+Throughout the weekend, the member and leader delegates were able to vote on policy changes, elect new board members, meet new people, and have fun!

-The first item of business, after the welcome and introductions, was voting for the 18-year-old member delegates to the board of directors.
-There were two positions available – one one-year term and one two-year term.
-Emily Letendre was voting in for the two-year term and Brett Rumpel was voted in for the one-year term.
+The first item of business, after the welcome and introductions, was voting for the 18-year-old member delegate to the board of directors.
+Austin Olson was elected for the two-year term.

-After the vote was held, the delegates dispersed into their regional meetings, where a number of reports were given, hosts for regional and provincial events were determined, and the elections for AC member and Board of Directors were held.
+Next, delegates dispersed into their regional meetings, where several reports were given, hosts for regional and provincial events were determined, and the elections for AC member and Board of Directors were held.

-In addition to the AC and Board of Directors, the new Member and Leader Ambassadors were chosen.
-These are new positions created this year.
+In addition to the AC and Board of Directors, the new Members and Leader Ambassadors were chosen.
 The Ambassadors will showcase the spirit of 4-H Saskatchewan through their willingness to volunteer and share their knowledge of the 4-H program.
-Ambassadors will help recruiting new members, representing 4-H at local events and sharing their 4-H story.
+Ambassadors will help in recruiting new members, representing 4-H at local events and sharing their 4-H story.

-The banquet was held on Saturday evening, where 4-H Saskatchewan’s sponsors and donors were honoured for their contributions to 4-H, and the Hall of Fame Induction Ceremony took place.
+The banquet was held on Saturday evening, where 4-H Saskatchewan’s sponsors and donors were honoured for their contributions to 4-H, Provincial Public Speaking winners showcased their winning speeches, and the Hall of Fame Induction Ceremony took place.

-There were three individuals inducted into the Hall of Fame:
+There was one individual inducted into the Saskatchewan 4-H Hall of Fame:

 Although it was a late night on Saturday, everyone was up early and ready for the business meetings to continue at 9 a.m. on Sunday.

-The 2018-19 Executive Officer and special positions were announced.
+The 2023-24 Executive Officers and special positions were announced.

 After the auditor report and the member and leader recognition, two resolutions were voted on by the delegation.